 By now our love of National Parks is pretty obvious, as is our love of hiking.
 Whenever possible, we like mixing the two, enjoying great scenic views while doing a little bit (or a lot!) of exercise.

-My husband and I have visited National Parks all across the U.S., but one of our favorites is also the one closest to home for us: Shenandoah National Park in Virginia (official website).
+My husband and I have visited National Parks all across the United States, but one of our favorites is also the one closest to home for us: Shenandoah National Park in Virginia (official website).
 Shenandoah is a long, narrow park running along the top of a ridge in the Blue Ridge Mountains.

 Shenandoah boasts a wide variety of terrain, including hardwood forests, rock outcroppings, lots of waterfalls, and mountain tops with amazing views.
 Here are some of the best hikes in Shenandoah, in a range of lengths and difficulties, though most are easily managed by baby boomers or just about anyone.

 The Appalachian Trail runs through the park, so many of the park’s trails cross or run along part of the AT.
 I highly recommend picking up a trail guide (for sale in any of the park’s gift shops), with detailed instructions and maps for dozens of hikes in the park.